Florence Broadhurst

-Florence Maud Broadhurst (28 July 1899 – 15 October 1977) was an Australian painter and wallpaper and fabrics designer as well as a businesswoman.
-She was murdered in the Sydney suburb of Paddington, New South Wales and the perpetrator has not been apprehended.
+Florence Maud Broadhurst (28 July 1899 – 15 October 1977) was an Australian painter, wallpaper and fabrics designer and vaudevillian singer, dancer and musician as well as a businesswoman, charity worker and teacher.

-Biography
+Broadhurst was murdered in the Sydney suburb of Paddington, New South Wales and the perpetrator has not been apprehended.
+The main suspect in the case is the English-Australian serial killer John Wayne Glover, who was convicted of murdering six elderly women in the Sydney North Shore district between 1989 and 1990 and is thought by police to have been responsible for other deaths.

+Early life

-Broadhurst was born in Mount Perry, Queensland, at Mungy Station.
+Broadhurst was born in Mount Perry, Queensland, at Mungy Station, to stockman, turned grazier and hotelier William Broadhurst and Margaret Anne (née Crawford).

+Performance and teaching

 She became a singer, winning local eisteddfods, and joined a group known as the Smart Set Diggers who performed in Toowoomba, Queensland.
-In 1922, she joined a comedy sextet known as the "Globe Trotters" and later the "Broadcasters", who toured South East Asia and China.
+On 4 December 1922, she left Australia and taking the stage name of Miss Bobby she joined a comedy sextet known as the "Globe Trotters" and later the "Broadcasters", as well as performing with the "Carlton Follies" and "Carlton Sparklers" who toured Southeast Asia and China.

+She received mainly positive reviews for her singing and charleston dancing and was photographed in various overseas English-language newspapers including the Eastern Mail Delhi and the South China Morning Post.

 In 1926, she established the Broadhurst Academy in Shanghai, offering tuition in violin, pianoforte, voice production, banjolele playing, modern ballroom dancing, classical dancing, musical culture and journalism.

 After her return to Queensland in 1927, she sustained head injuries in a car accident.
 She then went to England and in 1929, married Percy Walter Gladstone Kann, an English stockbroker.
 They co-directed Pellier Ltd, Robes & Modes, and she called herself Madame Pellier.
-Kann and Broadhurst separated, and Broadhurst became involved with diesel engineer Leonard Lloyd-Lewis, living in Banstead from 1939.
+Kann and Broadhurst separated, and Broadhurst married diesel engineer Leonard Lloyd-Lewis, living in Banstead, Surrey.

 During World War II she joined the Australian Women's Voluntary Services, offering hospitality to Australian soldiers.
 In 1949, the couple and their son Robert moved to Australia, where she maintained the fiction that she was British.

+Artist

 She travelled widely and produced 114 landscape paintings, which were first shown as "Paintings of Australia" in 1954 at David Jones Art Gallery, Sydney, then later in Brisbane and Canberra.
 In the late 1950s (or 1961) Lloyd-Lewis left her for a woman younger than their own son.

 She was a foundation member of the Art Gallery Society of New South Wales and a member of the Society of Interior Designers of Australia, was a teacher of printmaking and sculpture at the National Art School and was also involved in a variety of charitable activities.
-Broadhurst then ran a motor-sales company with her son.
-She travelled to England in 1973, to receive cell therapy treatment for her failing eyesight and hearing.
+Broadhurst then ran a motor sales company with her son.
+She travelled to England in 1973 to receive cell therapy treatment for her failing eyesight and hearing.